Plant DetailShow Menu

 Description

-Euphorbia resinifera, or Resin Spurge, is a species of spurge with erect succulent stems that, at first glance, have the appearance of cactus.
-The plant is a dense, slow-growing shrub forming a multi-stemmed, cushion-shaped clump that can grow to 24 inches tall and spreading to 6 feet, 7 inches wide.
+Resin Spurge is a species of spurge with erect succulent stems that, at first glance, have the appearance of cactus.
+The plant is a dense, slow-growing shrub forming a multi-stemmed, cushion-shaped clump that can grow to 24 inches tall and spread to 6 feet, 7 inches wide.
 The ascending branches are pale green with four ridges, short, sharp spines and small, inconspicuous flowers.
 It is sometimes used as a houseplant.

-Resin Spurge has stiff, mounding form.
+Resin Spurge has a stiff, mounding form.
 It is generally leafless with the stems providing photosynthesis.
 The flowers are small, simple, and bright yellow.
 Flowering is rare out of its native range.
 It grows best in partial to full sun and is tolerant of alkaline and saline soils; however, soils must be well drained.
 Little to no additional water is needed during most of the year.
 Supplemental water is needed only during the hottest months of the summer.
 Stem cuttings (resin spurge branches profusely and stem segments are readily available).
 Allow stem segments (propagules) to dry for a week before planting so the wound can seal.
 Unsealed cuttings, planted too soon, will easily rot before they can grow roots.
+Wear gloves to prevent contact with the toxic milky sap.

 VIDEO Created by Elisabeth Meyer for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.